 How did you discover Innovation Games?

 Word of mouth.
-I heard about the games from colleagues and though sessions at conferences I attended.
+I heard about the games from colleagues and through sessions at conferences I attended.
 I started trying out the games at work, and eventually took the two-day class taught by [IGQI and Enthiosys President] Jason Tanner.

 Can you tell me more about how are you using Innovation Games at Blue Cross Blue Shield?

 I’m the manager of a Scrum team in Durham, NC.
 We work on claims automation, and I also serve on the Innovation Committee here at Blue Cross Blue Shield.

 We use Innovation Games in our Scrum practice—Speed Boat for retrospectives and Prune the Product Tree for backlog prioritization—but have started using them in other ways as well, such as in our market research work on our insurance products.